wdr-data/code4maus/docs/faq.md

 `npm login`
 and sign in with username, password and email.

-7. Push
+7. Push to scratch-blocks/patch-translations
 Push your commit to scratch-blocks/patch/translations

-7. Add the new version to code4maus
+7. Add the new version to code4maus/develop
 Change to the code4maus repo and add the new version:
 `yarn add --dev @wdr-data/scratch-blocks`